Gulnara Karimova: Music

 In 2006, Karimova released her first music video singing a song called "Unutma Meni" (Don't Forget Me) under the stage name "Googoosha", apparently her father's nickname for her.
 She also performed in a later music video, singing a duet of "Besame Mucho" with Julio Iglesias.

 In December 2012, Googoosha released a duet with French actor Gérard Depardieu.
 During his visit to Uzbekistan, the French actor agreed to star in an Uzbek film.
 Karimova wrote a screenplay for The Theft of the White Cocoon, a story about the origin of the famed Central Asian silk, and set in the 5th and 6th centuries.

 Googoosha's first single "Round Run" was released in April 2012, with various remixes by DJ White Shadow, Razor N Guido of USA and Max Fadeev of Russia.
 In June 2012, Karimova released her self-titled debut album in the US and other countries on iTunes.
 The album was also expected to be released in Asia, Russia and a number of other European countries.
 However, early reviews by critics have panned the debut album thus indefinitely halting the release in those markets.

+Poetry

+In its annual edition of a collection of poems of 2024, the German publishing company Brentano-Gesellschaft in Frankfurt am Main published Gulnara Karimova’s poem “The World is a Flow of Flashes and Glimpses.”